Treating Carpal Tunnel Pain

 CTS is also referred to as median neuropathy at the wrist.
 Basically, that means that the median nerve is compressed for whatever reason, reducing nerve sensitivity and causing pain.

-At Living Well Medical, we use state-of-the-art testing equipment to determine if you are suffering from carpal tunnel.
+At Living Well Medical in Soho Manhattan, we use state-of-the-art testing equipment to determine if you are suffering from and need carpal tunnel treatment NYC.
 Nerve conduction velocity studies and other diagnostics give us important information that helps us create just the right treatment program for you.
-Treatment techniques like the Graston Technique, physical rehabilitation, and cold laser therapy can reduce pain and increase function without invasive methods.
-We also have a pain management specialist, Dr. Arnold Blank on staff for severe pain.
+Carpal Tunnel treatment NYC techniques include the Graston Technique, physical rehabilitation, and cold laser therapy, which can reduce pain and increase function without invasive methods.
+We also have a pain management specialist, Dr. Arnold Blank on staff for severe pain associated with carpal tunnel treatment NYC.

 Call us today at (212) 645-8151 and make your appointment for relief of Carpal Tunnel Syndrome.